shivamvermadev/HTML_SANDBOX/README.md

 #Contains HTML basics

-This file covers all the basics of HTML
+This file covers all the basics of HTML!